raml-org/raml-js-parser-2/documentation/GettingStarted.md

 NPM installation is recommended, but taking a quick look at the parser can be done via repository cloning.

-At the moment the parser is not published as NPM, so only repository cloning way is viable.

 #### Cloning Repository

 Run the following command-line instructions: